U.S. Department of Transportation

 The FHWA sponsors the Transportation Pooled Fund Program for interested States, FHWA, and other organizations to establish a partnership when significant or widespread interest is shown in solving transportation-related problems.
 Partners may pool funds and other resources to solve these problems using research, planning, and technology-transfer activities.
 More information can be found at https://www.fhwa.dot.gov/research/partnership/pooledfund/ or at http://www.pooledfund.org/.

-The Context Sensitive Design (CSD)/Thinking Beyond the Pavement Web site introduces CSD, which is a collaborative, interdisciplinary approach that involves all stakeholders in developing a transportation facility that fits its physical setting and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
-CSD is an approach that considers the total context within which a transportation improvement project will exist.
+The Context Sensitive Solutions (CSS) is a collaborative, interdisciplinary approach that involves all stakeholders in developing a transportation facility that fits its physical setting and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
+CSS is an approach that considers the total context within which a transportation improvement project will exist.
 For more information, visit the new CSS webpage.

 For many years, the inability to obtain reliable underground utility information has been a troublesome problem for highway designers in the United States.
 Now, there is a solution--subsurface utility engineering.